icesnowsun/icesnowsun.github.io/_projects/1_project.md

 ## Related work in this cohort

 The same Sri Lankan cohort supports work on natural history and risk factors
+{% cite hewavitharana2023ckdu %} — which found the overall rate of decline slow,
-{% cite hewavitharana2023ckdu %}, and a case-control study of drinking water and agricultural exposures among women in endemic and non-endemic regions
-{% cite contreras2026water %}.
+resembling other non-albuminuric chronic kidney disease, with no clear biochemical marker such as hypokalemia or hyperuricemia — and a case-control study of drinking water and agricultural exposures among women in endemic and non-endemic regions {% cite contreras2026water %}.

+The wider project is a collaboration running since 2016 between U.S. and Sri Lankan researchers in nephrology, pathology, molecular biology, and environmental geochemistry.
+I joined as the biostatistician in 2022.

 ## What I take from it

 A single reported definition of rapid decline hides a decision that changes the answer.
 Reporting the sensitivity of a finding to model class is cheap, and in this setting it is more informative than the point estimate.
+The practical aim is a method a clinician can actually use: identifying who is declining quickly, early enough for it to matter.